Lacrymosaa/Auto-Wiki-Table/README.md

-# Auto-Wiki-Table
+# Auto Wiki Table
-Generates a Wiki Table based on all images in a folder
+Adjustable Wikitable generator that uses all the images in a folder to generate a wikitable-sortable that uses the Images and generates other columns together.
+Mainly used for Fandom.